 So, Do the Pros Outweigh the Cons?

-At this point, it’s tough to say.
+We don’t think so.
 Although Smilelove has begun accepting orders again, it’s unclear whether or not they’ll be able to turn things around for good.
-Because of this uncertainty, we view Smilelove as a risky choice right now.
+Because of this uncertainty, Smilelove is a risky choice right now.

 Fortunately, there are plenty of other affordable home-based clear aligners out there.
 We encourage you to read our comparison of the top 5 home teeth straightening services before making a final decision.

 Orthodontic treatment is an investment of your money and time, so you don’t want to dive in headfirst with confirming that it can deliver the desired results.
-Smilelove has proven effective for many patients already, but the important question is whether or not it’s a good fit for your unique smile goals.
+Smilelove has proven effective for many patients in the past, but their current lack of service and questionable business practices make them an ineffective option.

-Smilelove employs a team of licensed orthodontists who craft and oversee treatment plans.
+Smilelove claims they employ a team of licensed orthodontists who craft and oversee treatment plans.
 Other home aligner companies employ general dentists, who are still licensed and qualified, but not as specialized as orthodontists.
+It appears, however, that these orthodontists aren’t actively designing treatments.
+Customers who have purchased and submitted impression kits (even ones that paid upfront for the entire treatment) are not receiving treatment plans or aligners.

 Smilelove’s aligners use plastics from Essix, an experienced and trusted dental product supplier.